1stage/Aquarius-MX/src/rom/v2-0/README.md

     2 GREEN      6 CYAN        A DKMAGENTA   E DKRED
     3 YELLOW     7 WHITE       B DKBLUE      F DKGREY

-   - Warning: If the foreground and background colors are the same, typed and and PRINTed text will be invisible.
+   - Warning: If the foreground and background colors are the same, typed and PRINTed text will be invisible.
    - Advanced: Unlike PRINT CHR$(11), CLS does not clear memory locations 13288 - 13313 ($33E8 - $33FF) and 14312 - 14355 ($37E8 - $37FF).
 ### EXAMPLES:
 ` CLS `